 How you put together your plan will vary by whatever industry or career area you’re in, but all jobs will have a basic structure you’ll follow when you start:

-Does this person pose a risk to their own continued employment?
+Will you pose a risk to my own continued employment?

 One of a manager’s most critical tasks is to choose good employees.
 Their own job success depends on choosing the right people to be on their team.
 When you create a 30 60 90 day Action Plan, you answer all 4 of those critical questions and take the risk out of hiring you.

 The 30 60 90 Day Action Plan is possibly THE most valuable tool for you as a job seeker.
 I would never, ever go to an interview without it.

 A 90 day action plan is key to your success in your new job, but it's vital that you create your 90 day plan template for your new job BEFORE your first interview, or you might not get the job.

 First impressions count, so you want to meet your potential new employer with not just your “A” game, but with an “A+++” game.
 Never treat the first interview as a get-to-know-you session.
 They will weed you out and move forward with the serious candidate.
 So don’t wait to “Wow” them.
 Bringing a 90 day plan for your first interview will make you at least a 20%-30% stronger candidate, and you’ll have a much more successful interview.

 Take the information you learn in your first interview, revamp your plan for the second interview, and you’ll knock every other candidate completely out of the running.